RiKIM1/Projects/README.md

 Welcome to my project repository.
 I am a recent graduate from the University of Nottingham with strong analytical, financial modelling, and data analysis skills.
 This repository contains a collection of projects I have built as part of my self‑directed study, virtual job simulations, and independent research.

-I am currently seeking roles in FP&A, commercial finance, and manufacturing finance, where I can apply my analytical toolkit and passion for data‑driven decision‑making.

 📁 Project Directory
 1. Tesla 3-Statement Financial Model